Ready to Run (song): Music video

 The music video for the song was a visually comic one that portrayed the Chicks as brides at a triple wedding.
-Before the ceremony is over, they reveal they are wearing sneakers instead of bridal shoes, and they run away, jumping on the back of a garbage truck and then pedalling away on bicycles.
+Before the ceremony is over, they reveal they are wearing sneakers instead of bridal shoes, and they run away, jumping on the back of a garbage truck and then pedaling away on bicycles.
 The jilted grooms chase them through the neighborhood, and they all end up back at the wedding site, engaging in a friendly food fight before joining in a circle dance.
 At the conclusion, the still-unmarried Chicks are seen collapsing to the grass by themselves in exhaustion.

-The video placed at #26 on CMT's 2004 ranking of the 100 Greatest Videos.
+The video placed at number 26 on CMT's 2004 ranking of the "100 Greatest Music Videos".